-Note I. Subsequent Events
+Note J. Subsequent Events

-The District has evaluated subsequent to June 30, 2023, to assess the need for potential recognition or disclosures in the financial statements.
-Such events were evaluated through November 29, 2023, the date these financial statements were available to be issued.
-Based upon this evaluation, it was determined that, no subsequent events occurred that require recognition or additional disclosures in the financial statements.
+The District has evaluated subsequent to June 30, 2024, to assess the need for potential recognition or disclosures in the financial statements.
+Such events were evaluated through November 25, 2024, the date these financial statements were available to be issued.
+Based upon this evaluation, it was determined that no subsequent events occurred that required recognition or additional disclosures in the financial statements.